fragglet/deh9000/GUIDE.md

 The tables contain all of the data controlling Doom's objects and how they are animated.
-Because of this they are some of the most important features of DEH9000.
+Because of this they are some of the most important features of DEH 9000.
 Each table mirrors an internal table from the Doom source code and the same names are used as in the Doom source.

 ### mobjinfo